-- 7.1 The Board of Directors of the Foundation Trust shall regularly review and shall at all times maintain and ensure the capacity and capability of the Foundation Trust to provide the mandatory goods and services as per the Provider Licence. - 7.2 The Chief Executive, as the Accounting Officer, is responsible for ensuring the Foundation Trust enters into suitable Foundation Trust Contracts (FTC) with commissioners for the provision of NHS services.
+- 7.1 The Board of Directors of the Foundation Trust shall regularly review and shall always maintain and ensure the capacity and capability of the Foundation Trust to provide the mandatory goods and services as per the Provider Licence. - 7.2 The Chief Executive, as the Accounting Officer, is responsible for ensuring the Foundation Trust enters into suitable legally binding contracts (LBC) with commissioners for the provision of NHS services.
 The Foundation Trust will follow the priorities contained within the schedules of the contract, and wherever possible, be based upon integrated care pathways to reflect expected patient experience.
-In discharging this responsibility, the Chief Executive should take into account: - (a) the standards of service quality expected; - (b) the relevant national service framework (if any); - (c) the provision of reliable information on cost and volume of services; - (d) the NHS Operating Framework; - (e) that contracts build where appropriate on existing partnership arrangements; - (f) that contracts are based on integrated care pathways. - 7.3 The Chief Executive is to ensure that the Foundation Trust works with all partner agencies involved in both the delivery and the commissioning of the service required. - 7.4 The Chief Executive, as the Accounting Officer, will need to ensure that regular reports are provided to the Board of Directors detailing actual and forecast income from the FTCs.
-All parties involved in an FTC should agree a common activity currency for application across the ranges of services included in the contract.
+In discharging this responsibility, the Chief Executive should take into account: - (a) the standards of service quality expected; - (b) the relevant national service framework (if any); - (c) the provision of reliable information on cost and volume of services; - (d) the Performance Assessment Framework within the LBC; - (e) that LBCs build where appropriate on existing partnership arrangements; - (f) that LBCs are based on integrated care pathways. - 7.3 The Chief Executive is to ensure that the Foundation Trust works with all partner agencies involved in both the delivery and the commissioning of the service required. - 7.4 The Chief Executive, as the Accounting Officer, will need to ensure that regular reports are provided to the Board of Directors detailing actual and forecast income from LBCs for NHS services.
+All parties involved in LBCs for NHS services should agree a common activity currency for application across the ranges of services included in the contract.